Share Prices & Company Research

 Benefits

-• There's no liability for Stamp Duty when purchasing bonds at issue and shares in an IPO.
+• There's no liability for Stamp Duty when purchasing bonds and shares in an IPO.

 • IPOs can be priced under the anticipated market value as judged by the issuer and can offer a good return over a short period, though it is also possible the shares may fall in value when they become available on the stock market.